Michael Rosen’s Sad book

 How does that help you?

-Use the above questions to guide your discussion around this book.
-Encourage a discussion about the book - answering the questions as Michael would - and then discuss the children’s personal answers to the questions - learning from the book.
+Use these questions to guide your discussion around this book.
+Start with a discussion about the book - answering the questions as Michael would - and then discuss the children’s personal answers to the questions - learning from the book.

 Activity: Decorating a picture frame